openai/openai-dotnet/MigrationGuide.md

 ## Client usage

 The client usage has considerably changed between libraries.
-While the old library had a single client, `OpenAIAPI`, from which multiple APIs could be accessed, the new library keeps a separate client per API.
+While the OpenAI 1.11.0 had a single client, `OpenAIAPI`, from which multiple APIs could be accessed, OpenAI 2.0.0-beta.1 keeps a separate client per API.
 The following snippets illustrate this difference when invoking the image generation capability from the Image API:

-Old library:
+OpenAI 1.11.0:
 ```cs
 OpenAIAPI api = new OpenAIAPI("<api-key>");
 ImageResult result = await api.ImageGenerations.CreateImageAsync("Draw a quick brown fox jumping over a lazy dog.", Model.DALLE3);
 ```

-New library:
+OpenAI 2.0.0-beta.1:
 ```cs
 ImageClient client = new ImageClient("dall-e-3", "<api-key>");
 ClientResult<GeneratedImage> result = await client.GenerateImageAsync("Draw a quick brown fox jumping over a lazy dog.");
 ```

-Another major difference highlighted in the snippets above is that the new library requires the model to be explicitly set during client instantiation, while the old client allows a model to be specified per call.
+Another major difference highlighted in the snippets above is that OpenAI 2.0.0-beta.1 requires the model to be explicitly set during client instantiation, while the `OpenAIAPI` client allows a model to be specified per call.

 The table below illustrates to which client each endpoint of `OpenAIAPI` was ported.
-Note that the deprecated Completions API is not supported by the new library:
+Note that the deprecated Completions API is not supported in 2.0.0-beta.1:

 Old library's endpoint|New library's client
 |-|-